 Other ways to redeem your Chase Freedom Flex rewards:

 There’s also another redemption option for Chase Freedom Flex that doesn’t have consistent point values.
 You can spend your points for exclusive experiences such as private tours, upscale dining or courtside seats.
 These will all be priced differently depending on the event.

 Since Chase Freedom Flex is a card that doesn’t have full Ultimate Rewards privileges, you won’t be able to transfer your points to Chase’s travel partners.
-However, if you have a Chase Sapphire Preferred or Sapphire Reserve card, you can move your points from Freedom Flex to that card and then be able to access the travel partners.
-And on that note, if you transfer your points to Sapphire Preferred or Sapphire Reserve, you can use them at a rate of 1.25 cents or 1.5 cents each toward travel, respectively.
+However, if you have a Chase Sapphire Preferred® Card or a Chase Sapphire Reserve® card, you can move your points from Chase Freedom Flex to that card and then be able to access the travel partners.
+On that note, if you transfer your points to Chase Sapphire Preferred or Chase Sapphire Reserve, you can use them at a rate of 1.25 cents or 1.5 cents each toward travel, respectively.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.